syncfusion-content/blazor-docs/blazor/autocomplete/highlight-search.md

 ## Highlight with template

 You can highlight the search text in the suggested list items of the autocomplete component by using the `HighLightSearch` method.
-It accepts several arguments, including `textValue`, `ignoreCase`, `filtertype` and `highLighText`.
+It accepts several arguments, including `textValue`, `ignoreCase`, `filterType` and `highLightText`.
 When called, it will highlight the characters that match the search query in the list items."

 * `textValue` - The text to be highlighted in the list item.
 * `ignoreCase` - A boolean value which when set to true performs the search text based on casing.